ThingyThingInc/moment-holidays/README.md

 ## Caveats

-The plugin will only load holidays within one year after startup.
+The plugin will only load holidays within two years after startup.